 The most powerful method No. 4 for safety reasons is practically not useable for compilers as they are built by commercial manufacturers.
 The cost for a compiler that is developed according to safety standards is such high that selling it with a profit is hardly possible in the relative small safety market.

-Method No. 3 can not be successfully applied, as a complete test of the functionality of a compiler is not possible for reasons of complexity.
-Either too many aspects remain untested, or the testing is just uneconomical.
+Method No. 3 can not be successfully applied.
+Because a complete test of the functionality of a compiler is not possible for complexity reasons.
+The usage of this measure will results in either too many aspects remain untested, or the testing is just uneconomical.

 Method No. 2 has not yet been really used in the safety market.
 The reason might be, that this method can not deliver sufficiently good results for compilers in particular.

 This leaves only method 1.
-This measure is finally applied for compiler verification in all safety critical markets.
-I am not aware of any safety critical project that would use a compiler that is completely new on the market.
+Finally, this measure is applied for compiler verification in all safety critical markets.
+I’m not aware of any safety critical project that would use a compiler that is completely new on the market.
 In all functional safety projects, compilers are used which are on the market for many years and have already been used in similar projects.

-However, since historical data does not provide a sufficient waranty for an individual projects, the aerospace industry has developed a process that significantly reduces the risk of remaining undetected compiler errors.
+However, historical data does not provide a sufficient waranty for an individual projects!
+Because of this fact the aerospace industry has developed a process that significantly reduces the risk of remaining undetected compiler errors.

 Minimising the risk of undetected compiler errors in the aerospace industry: